swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

-The `sad` attribute holds Signature Activation Data that is required by a signature service in order to service a signature request in accordance with CEN EN 419 241-2<sup>5</sup>.
-The sad attribute holds a single string attribute value.
-The format of the string value is defined in the Signature Activation Protocol for Federated Signing \[SigSAP\].
+The `sad` attribute holds Signature Activation Data that is required by a signature service in order to service a signature request in accordance with CEN EN 419 241-2.
+The `sad` attribute holds a single string attribute value.
+The format of the string value is defined in the "Signature Activation Protocol for Federated Signing" specification (\[SigSAP\]).

-> \[5\]: The standard is currently under development.

 <a name="attributes-for-the-eidas-framework"></a>
 ### 3.3.
 Attributes for the eIDAS Framework